barrettd/Raspberry-Pi-Cpp/README.md

 1. cd ../build
 2. sudo bin/GpioTest

+The test application, GpioTest, sets up an input GPIO object for GPIO_04 (a button) and an output GPIO object for GPIO_14 (a LED.)
+The application loops for 10 seconds reading the state from the button and writing state to the LED.
+Given the proper circuit protection, you should be able to put this together on a proto board and watch the LED respond to your button press.

+Remember that the GPIO pins can be harmed by voltages higher than 3.3V.
+A good value for the LED current limiting resistor may be around 330KΩ and the pull-up resisor on the button may be about 10KΩ.

 I hope that you have fun with this.

 Let me know if you have any issues or would like additions.